 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

 Since guinea pigs are herbivores, they have the enzymes that help break down veggies and fruits, cherries included.
 Their diet consists primarily of pelleted food, high-quality hay, fruits, and vegetables.
 If you are looking to share this short-seasoned delectable summertime snack with your furry friend, the answer is yes—guinea pigs can eat cherries.
 However, give it in small portions as a snack.
-Cherries should not be a mainstay of its diet, which we will now discuss.
+Cherries should not be a mainstay of their diet, which we will now discuss.

 Let’s address everything you need to know about guinea pigs and cherries.